-No, applicants applying under the Alumni stream may only apply once they have had a decision made on their thesis.
-Applicants must be able to provide a copy of their completion letter and thesis decision.
+No, applicants applying under the Alumni stream may only apply once they have completed their PhD.
+Applicants must be able to provide a copy of their completion letter or other course completion documentation.

 Yes, you can, but you will not be able to apply through the postgraduate alumni stream.

+Text at second visit: No, applicants applying under the Alumni stream may only apply once they have completed their PhD.
+Applicants must be able to provide a copy of their completion letter or other course completion documentation.

+Yes, but you will not be able to apply through the postgraduate alumni stream.